Chatty Cathy

 Chatty Cathy is a pull-string "talking" doll originally created by Ruth and Elliot Handler and manufactured by the Mattel toy company from 1959 to 1965.
 The doll was first released in stores and appeared in television commercials beginning in 1960, with a suggested retail price of $18.00, though usually priced under $10.00 in catalog advertisements.
-Chatty Cathy was on the market for six years and was the second most popular doll of the 1960s after Barbie (also made by Mattel).
+Chatty Cathy was on the market for six years.

 After the success of Chatty Cathy, Mattel introduced "Chatty Baby" in 1962 and "Tiny Chatty Baby", "Tiny Chatty Brother", and "Charmin' Chatty" in 1963.
 The last doll to have the word "chatty" in its name in the 1960s was "Singin' Chatty" in 1965.
 Mattel trademarked the name "chatty" in the 1960s, and the boxes for Mattel talking dolls such as Drowsy, Baby Cheryl, and Tatters each had the tag-line "A Chatty Doll by Mattel".

 Physical look

-Like Barbie, Chatty Cathy was a fanciful depiction of a human, in this case a five-year-old Caucasian girl.
-Originally, Chatty Cathy had blonde hair in a short bobbed style and blue eyes.
+The original Chatty Cathy was designed to look like a five-year-old girl with light skin, blue eyes and blonde hair in a short bob.
 Brunette and auburn-haired versions of the doll were introduced in 1962 and 1963, respectively.
 An African-American version of the doll with a brown skin tone was also produced in 1962-63.

 In 1963, Chatty Cathy's hair was re-styled into what Mattel called "long twin ponytails".
 Mattel catalogs stated that Chatty Cathy and all the other Chatty dolls had the go-to-sleep, "lifelike decal eyes".

 Voice

-Although its mouth did not move (it was designed with lips slightly parted), the Chatty Cathy doll "spoke" one of eleven phrases at random when the "chatty ring" protruding from its upper back was pulled.
+Although its mouth did not move, the Chatty Cathy doll "spoke" one of eleven phrases at random when the "chatty ring" protruding from its upper back was pulled.
 The ring was attached to a string connected to a simple phonograph record inside the cavity behind the doll's abdomen.
 The record was driven by a metal coil wound by pulling the toy's string.
 The voice unit was designed by Jack Ryan, Mattel's head of research and development.

 When it arrived on the market in 1960, the doll played eleven phrases, including "I love you", "I hurt myself!" and "Please take me with you".
 In 1963, seven more were added to the doll's repertoire, including "Let's play school" and "May I have a cookie?", for a total of 18 phrases.
 Cartoon voice actress June Foray, known for the voice of Rocket "Rocky" J. Squirrel in the Rocky & Bullwinkle cartoon series and other well-known cartoon characters from the 1940s to the mid-2000s, recorded the phrases for the 1960s version of Chatty Cathy.